Sreevenkat0910/GetXoned/RENDER_DEPLOYMENT.md

 # Render Deployment Guide

-This project is configured for deployment on Render.com with three services:
+This project is configured for **complete deployment on Render.com** with three services:

 ## Services